Amhara nationalism: Historical perspectives

 Historically, Amhara nationalism was correlated with Ethiopian nationalism, which supports civic nationalism among Ethiopian ethnic group.
 In early 1992, All Amhara People's Organization (AAPO) was founded by Professor Asrat Woldeyes to represent Amhara as one identity.
-The Amhara National Democratic Movement (ANDM) similarly followed such stance after formed by Amharan prisoner of wars with the help of TPLF-dominated EPRDF coalition before the fall of the Derg — became an official Amhara political party in Ethiopia.
+The Amhara National Democratic Movement (ANDM) similarly followed such stance after formed by Amharan prisoners of war with the help of TPLF-dominated EPRDF coalition before the fall of the Derg — became an official Amhara political party in Ethiopia.
 However, only Amhara peasants remained the last class without any formal political organization as both AAPO and ANDM represented the urban population of Amhara, claiming they stand for Amhara sovereignty.
 AAPO instead spoke for Ethiopian nationalism without leaving the notion of Amhara nationalism in both rural and urban population that resulted in the formation of All Ethiopian Unity Party.

 The Amhara peasants were subjected to defraud when they assist Amharas who were under attack by other ethnic group in the south, notably by the Arsi Oromos.
 They claim that "Amhara" was the descendant of Emperor Menelik II soldiers who conquered in the 19th century.
 As such, they are identified by the local peasants not only as landlords and administrators, but they are Orthodox Christians.